Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 ***Lt.
 Col. Owen "Stainless" Powell***

 Birthdays.
 If Powell had his way, birthdays wouldn’t be a thing.
-For one, it was difficult being about fifty...ish...and looking like he was in his mid-to-late twenties.
+For one, it was difficult being about fifty... ish... and looking like he was in his mid-to-late twenties.
 Sort of.
 Hair notwithstanding.

 The hair was the biggest problem, really.
 Not just the stuff on his scalp, which had gone for a burton years before, but his beard was… When he shaved in the morning, he looked baby-faced.
 By late afternoon he looked like a grizzled old man.
 He could age thirty years between breakfast and supper.